gadgil-devashri/graph-algorithms-data-structures/readme.md

 Programming language chosen - Python

 ## Problem statements
-* Discover Single-source Shortest Path
+### Discover Single-source Shortest Path :
+  Find shortest path tree in both directed and undirected weighted graphs for a given source vertex.
+Assume there is no negative edge in your graph.
+You will print each path and path cost for a given source.
-* Trace Minimum Spanning Tree
+### Trace Minimum Spanning Tree :
+  Given a connected, undirected, weighted graph, find a spanning tree using edges that minimizes the total weight.
+Use either Kruskal's or Prim's algorithm to find Minimum Spanning Tree (MST).
+You will printout edges of the tree and total cost of minimum spanning tree.
-* Finding Strongly Connected Components
+### Finding Strongly Connected Components(SCC) :
+  Given a directed graph G with n vertices and m edges.
+Decompose this graph into Strongly Connected Components (SCCs) and print the components.

 ## Steps
 1. Please install dependencies : Python 3, NumPy, Pandas